It’s about asking the right questions

 Easy right?
 What about the other competitors?
 Your future competitors?
 Your current and future markets?
 This is where intelligence is so powerful.

 Your market and your customers which is not readily available.
 And, it’s the information you need to dig a little deeper to find, often in places people where don’t want to share.

 It’s asking the questions to get the answers you really want to know.
 Also, it helps you make decisions and take action relying on more certainty, rather than guesswork and dated assumptions.

-However, put simply, competitive intelligence allows you to avoid surprises.
-Think more moves ahead of your rivals, and minimise uncertainty when you make business decisions.
-It gives you the ability to see through or stay ahead of the competition.
-And in many cases, can be the unspoken, hidden key to success.
+Put simply, CI allows you to avoid surprises, think more moves ahead of your rivals, and minimise uncertainty when you make business decisions.
+It gives you the ability to see through or stay ahead of the competition, and in many cases, can be the unspoken, hidden key to success.

 It answers the questions you need to know.
 It’s knowledge about your competitors, your market and your customers which is not readily available.
 It’s the information you need to dig a little deeper to find, often open source information people don’t want shared.